Ford Maverick Owner's Manual Oreo Thins Package Hides Your Snacks

 If you have to try this hard to hide cookies, there might be a bigger problem.

 If you're a person who needs to hide snacks to keep family or friends from stealing a bite, then the new collaboration between the Ford Maverick and Oreo could be exactly what you need.
-Special packages of Orea Thins have a design on the side of the package that looks just like the spine of the new pickup's owner's manual.
+Special packages of Oreo Thins have a design on the side of the package that looks just like the spine of the new pickup's owner's manual.

 The idea is that you could stow the pack of cookies in the glovebox and no one would know because it would appear to be the owner's manual.
 The company's call this scheme the “Oreo Thins Protection Program.”